 By using a reliable calorie estimator, you can establish a solid foundation for your cutting diet.
 It takes into account various factors such as age, gender, weight, height, and activity level to calculate your Total Daily Energy Expenditure (TDEE).
 TDEE represents the total number of calories your body needs to maintain its current weight.
 To create a calorie deficit for fat loss, you can then adjust the TDEE by reducing the calorie intake without compromising the essential nutrients your body needs.

-See also How many calories are in cinnamon powder
+See also How many calories does playing the piano burn

 The Benefits of Accurate Calorie Calculation